Canon EOS DCS 5

 The Canon EOS DCS 5 was Kodak's first Canon-based Digital SLR camera (a rebranded Kodak EOS DCS-5).
 It was released in March 1995.
-Like that camera, it combined an EOS-1N body with a modified Kodak digital back.
+It combined an EOS-1N body with a modified Kodak digital back.
 The sensor had a size of 13.8 mm x 9.2 mm, which gives a factor of 2.6.

 There were three different versions of this camera: 5c with color sensor, 5m with monochrome sensor, and 5IR with infrared sensor.
-It had an built-in microphone, to record verbal information for the images.
+It had an built-in microphone for recording verbal information for the images.
 A burst up to 10 images in 4 seconds was possible.
-The price was $11,995.
+At release, it sold for $11,995.